Often on websites you find something like the following …

 Planing and Displacement add together to equal One.

-Also that if a boat is 100% planing …. that means it can’t displace anything at all.
-It actually cannot be touching the water … which means it cannont develop forces to plane at all.
+If a boat is said to be 100% planing …. that means it can’t displace anything at all.
+It actually cannot be touching the water … which means it cannot develop forces to plane at all.
 It cannot interact with the water at all.
 It is all mutually contradictory.

 I would tend to say that lifting forces … or better word “vertical lift” is made up of two components.